opsschool/curriculum/index.rst

 of businesses big and small.
-In addition to corporate systems, operations engineers also maintain the systems that allow websites, networks, payments systems and other Internet services to function. he field of operations engineering covers a wide variety of topics, from systems administration, to security, networking and beyond.
+In addition to corporate systems, operations engineers also maintain the systems that allow websites, networks, payments systems and other Internet services to function.
+The field of operations engineering covers a wide variety of topics, from systems administration, to security, networking and beyond.
 Ops School will guide you through all of these skill sets from beginner to expert.